 The same rule applies for log tables and index.
-But using tables group parameters (Refer to §4.2.2), it is also possible to store log tables and/or their index into specific tablespaces.
+But using tables group parameters (Refer to §Erreur : source de la référence non trouvée), it is also possible to store log tables and/ or their index into specific tablespaces.

 3 HOW TO INSTALL E-MAJ